 Click here to view a slideshow of images from Phase 1 of this project.

-Construction for phase two of this project is scheduled to begin in early July 2015, to be completed by August 2016.
+Construction for phase two of this project began in early July 2015, to was completed by October 2016.
 Improvements include:

 (1) Significant renovation of the football stadium’s main entrance.
 Once completed, the new entrance will include a new ticket booth, concessions booth, and restrooms.
 (2) ADA accessible seating area and ramp on the home side stands.
 (3) A 2-story facility addition behind the home side press box that will house a concessions booth, mens’ and womens’ restrooms, and locker rooms for the home team, away team, and officials, and (4) a new scoreboard and audio system.